PM defends handling of Dotcom extradition bid

 Kim Dotcom was arrested during a raid at his mansion near Auckland on 19 January this year and the Megaupload site was shut down the following day.
 Three others are also facing charges.

-Next story in National: Ferry workers plan strikes in December
+Next story in New Zealand: Ferry workers plan strikes in December

 Copyright © 2012, Radio New Zealand